-Boil a large pot of water and cook the spinach for 1-2 minutes.
+- To prepare fresh spinach instead of frozen for this recipe, boil a large pot of water and cook the spinach for 1-2 minutes to blanch it.
 Drain it into a colander, rinse it with cool water, and squeeze it out.
 This step makes it much easier to work with the spinach since there’s so much bulk/volume before it cooks down.

 How to make creamed spinach

-- The sauce thickness will vary based on a couple of things: 1) how well you squeeze the water out of the spinach and 2) how quickly you’re able to melt the cream cheese into the sauce.
-This isn’t a problem, though, because it’s easy to adjust the sauce to your liking in any scenario so you will think it’s the best creamed spinach.
-If, once the spinach is added, the sauce seems too dry, add a splash more cream.
-If the sauce isn’t reduced enough, cook it for a few more minutes.
-Creamed spinach can vary a lot… it’s personal preference if you want a thicker or thinner cream sauce.
+- The sauce thickness will vary based on a couple of factors, namely how well you squeeze the water out of the spinach and how quickly you’re able to melt the cream cheese into the sauce.
+But it’s easy to adjust the sauce to your liking!

 - If you want this creamed spinach to be even more rich and cheesy, try adding in some shredded mozzarella as well.
 I don’t find it necessary for this recipe, but I know some steakhouses add it.